vondreii/js-netflix-clone/README.md

 This is a Netflix Clone made over a few weekends while following [this tutorial](https://www.youtube.com/watch?v=XtMThy8QKqU) on Youtube.

 It replicates the look and feel of Netflix, and clicking on certain thumbnails will play the trailer for the movie.
+It does not play the actual movies.

 ## API